 Plan your visit to Leland Snow Play in Strawberry, CA

-The big hill is about eight lanes of tubing and provides a serious thrill, even for adults.
-It was a fun way to spend two to three hours, but as of January 2023, the two-hour tickets are not being sold.
+The big hill has about eight lanes of tubing and provides a serious thrill, even for adults.
+It was a fun way to spend two to three hours.
 It seems unlikely a family would need a full day pass unless there were more snow and more general snow play fun to be had.

 While finding a natural sledding hill off the side of the road may be more appealing to lovers of the great outdoors, Leland Snow Play is a good choice for a tow rope, decent snack bar, a warm fire in the small lodge, bouncy snow tubes, and days when the supply of snow is light elsewhere.